vitalii-kaplan/knime2py/README.md

 ---

+## Documentation

+MkDocs documentation is here: https://vitalii-kaplan.github.io/knime2py/

-## Implemented node generators
+## Implemented node exporters

-List of all implemented nodes is here: https://vitaly-chibrikov.github.io/knime2py/implemented.html
+List of all implemented nodes is here: https://vitalii-kaplan.github.io/knime2py/src/knime2py/nodes/

 > If a node type isn’t implemented, a clear TODO stub is emitted with all paramaters from node's settings.xml file initialized.